-55 feet from the portal, the drift intersects a diagonal vein that appears to cut No. 1 vein, and the drift follows the diagonal vein 80 feet in a westerly direction.
-This diagonal vein consists of a drill well-defined quartz vein 6 to 12 inches wide that grades from ribbon quartz in the hangingwall, through a silicified quartz breecia into a footwall zone 3 feet wide of stockwork veinlets of quartz in the hornblende diorite wallrock.
-The quartz is mineralized with fine pyrite, and it is reported/contained visible gold in places.
-At both western and eastern ends of the drift the diagonal vein peters out to a crush narrow erest zone, about 3 inches wide that contains very little quartz.
-At 60 feet from where first intersected the diagonal vein cuts another vein, parallel in strike and dip to No. 1 Hangingwall and possibly the faulted continuation of that vein in the hangingwall of the diagonal vein.
+No. 0 adit starts as a drift on No. 1 Footwall vein.
+This is a branch of the Main vein that comes off the footwall farther up the dip than does No. 2 Footwall.
+In this drift, No. 1 Footwall vein consists of a tabular quartz vein 8 to 12 inches wide that is accompanied by about 1 foot of carbonate rock.
+Old assay plans indicate that of twenty-seven samples taken along this drift fourteen assayed one or more ounces in gold per ton including two that assayed over 20 ounces.
+Judging from assay plans, this is about one of the best vein sections found in the mine.
+At the first crosscut to the east, 55 feet from the portal, the drift intersects a diagonal vein that appears to cut No. 1 vein, and the drift follows the diagonal vein 80 feet in a westerly direction.
+This diagonal vein consists of a well-defined quartz vein 6 to 12 inches wide that grades from ribbon quartz in the hangingwall, through a silicified quartz breccia into a footwall zone 3 feet wide of stockwork veinlets of quartz in the hornblende diorite wallrock.
+The quartz is mineralized with fine pyrite, and it is reported to contain visible gold in places.
+At both west and east ends of the drift the diagonal vein peters out to a narrow crush zone, about 3 inches wide that contains very little quartz.
+At 60 feet from where first intersected, the diagonal vein cuts another vein, parallel in strike and dip to No. 1 Hangingwall and possibly the faulted continuation of that vein in the hangingwall of the diagonal vein.
 This vein contains as much as 14 inches of quartz in places but towards and in the north face of the drift the shear has weakened and the quartz dwindled to a few stringers.
-On this level the Main vein has been intersected by the first crosscut east from the portal and followed southerly for 75 feet by a drift that the hillside breaks through/to the surface.
+On this level the Main vein has been intersected by the first crosscut east from the portal and followed southerly for 75 feet by a drift that breaks through the hillside to the surface.
 The Main vein in this drift consists of the usual carbonate zone about 10 feet wide, containing a few vertical stringers of quartz, and cut by strong, post-vein strike faults.
-The main vein was also intersected by the second crosscut east when it was similar in width and that content to this in the drift just described.
+The Main vein was also intersected by the second crosscut east where it was similar in width and content to that in the drift just described.